nbro/andz/CONVENTIONS.md

 - possible future features which have nothing to do with the existing code, or
 - report issues of code that is no more part of this project

+## Complexity analysis

+Use symbols O, Θ, Ω, α, ...

 ## Design by contract

 - Consists in asserting: